IamManson/my-online-store/README.md

 To run this project, do the following:

-1. [Download!] (https://git-scm.com/downloads) Git for Windows, Mac OS X or Linux/Unix
+1. [Download] (https://git-scm.com/downloads) Git for Windows, Mac OS X or Linux/Unix
 2. Install Git

 Now open your command prompt or terminal: